eth-act/zkevm-benchmark-workload/precompile-patches/README.md

 # Precompile Patches

-This directory contains patches for dependencies used within the zkVM guest programs (e.g., `succinct-guest`, `zkm-guest`).
+This directory contains patches for zkVM precompiles used within the zkVM guest programs.

-## Purpose

-Certain dependencies, particularly cryptographic libraries or those interacting heavily with low-level primitives, may require modifications to be:

-1. **Compatible:** Ensure they work correctly within the specific constraints and environment of a zkVM.
-(Usually this means `no_std`)
-2. **Efficient:** Optimize their performance when executed inside the zkVM, as standard implementations might be unnecessarily costly in a ZK context.
-(Usually this is done by having a circuit implementation of the algorithm and exposing that as a precompile that the patches will call)

-These patches apply the necessary modifications directly to the source code of the dependencies before the guest programs are compiled.

 ## Structure